 Face-to-face training is an expensive and time-consuming business.
 Materials and facilities for classroom training are costly.
-Taking staff out of the office wastes time and it’s difficult to keep training up to date when things change. eLearning is available anytime, anywhere.
+Taking staff out of the office wastes time, and it’s difficult to keep training up to date when things change.

 Effective training also has a positive impact on staff engagement and retention, which further reduces costs for your organisation.